BeOne-PL/promena/module/communication/file/README.md

 # Promena communication module - `promena-communication-file`

 ## Description
 This communication module provides implementation based on file for internal and external communication.
-The data is shared using file.
+Data is shared using files.

 **It is very important to choose a path that is available on every Promena node in the same location.**